NuGet/docs.microsoft.com-nuget/docs/concepts/troubleshooting-installed-packages.md

 > If your *global-packages* folder has packages extracted before you upgraded to a newer version of tools that has NuGet 5.9.0, the `.nupkg.metadata` file will be version 1 and will not contain the package source.
 You can [clear your *global-packages* folder](../consume-packages/managing-the-global-packages-and-cache-folders.md#clearing-local-folders) to ensure all packages will contain the package source.

 > [!Tip]
 > NuGet writes the `.nupkg.metadata` file to the *global-packages* folder only.
 Projects using `packages.config` use a solution packages folder, which does not create a `.nupkg.metadata` file.
-Unless `-NoCache` or `--no-cache` was used on the command line, the package will be in both the *global-packages*, with a `.nupkg.metadata` file, and solution packages folders, without the `.nupkg.metadata` file.

 ## Installed package log message